 Q: What is something on your bucket list?

 Q: Choosing anyone alive and a non-relative: with whom would you love to have lunch?
 Why?
-Where is Hall County would you have lunch?
+Where in Hall County would you have lunch?

 Q: What is your favorite thing about Hall County?

-Q: Where do you see yourself in five or 10 years?
+Q: Where do you see yourself in five or ten years?

 Q: (Even for friends or family), what is something interesting that most people don’t know about you?

 A: “I worked for Ken Cook (the meteorologist) at his flower farm.
 That’s where I learned to drive a tractor.
 I am a country girl at heart.”